-We recognize that there are variety of health conditions that may impact your food choices.
-We are happy to discuss your dietary requirements and dining accommodations with you.
+We recognize that there are a variety of health conditions that may impact your food choices.
 We can work with you to identify the appropriate campus referrals for notification and assistance with dietary management throughout all aspects of your academic and campus life.

 Cornell Dining has taken many steps to be allergy-friendly and inclusive, including having a wide variety of options in each dining facility (including gluten-free options).
 The foods in the Residential Dining Halls are labeled for major food allergens: milk, eggs, fish, nuts, peanuts, soy, shellfish, and sesame.
 They are also labeled for gluten.
 Other nutrition information is posted online.

-- Inform SDS if you have concerns about food or allergy exposure in your academic courses or your residence hall.
+- Are concerned about food exposure in your academic program or residence hall.